-Human scientific activity seems to double every 15 years and grow 100-fold every 100 years.
-It appears that this can continue as far as the eye can see, since computers will handle increasing parts of it at ever faster pace.
+Human scientific activity doubles every 15 years and grows 100-fold every 100 years.
+This can continue as far as the eye can see, since computers will handle increasing parts of it at ever faster pace.
 Furthermore, since innovation is essentially about recombining what already exists, the more we have developed in the past, the more new things will be possible to create in the future.
-For these very reasons, innovation is, to all practical intents and purposes, endless and only limited by the extremely generous laws of physics plus the existence of liberal societies that permit free thinking.
-And whereas often, the first market response to new core technologies may seem disappointing, over time people figure out new business models and applications, which trigger endless cascades of new business opportunities and technologies.
-Infinitely.
+Innovation is therefor, to all practical intents and purposes, endless and only limited by the extremely generous laws of physics plus the existence of liberal societies that permit free thinking.

-An increasing number of technologies exhibit exponential or hyperexponential growth.
-This includes, for instance, the sequencing and synthesising of DNA, global growth in the number of IoT devices, the amount of digital data produced and stored, the amount and speed of bandwidth available, the global OLED screen area output, the number of usable radio frequencies, the performance of LEDs, batteries, hard drives, etc. While I have provided numerous examples of these throughout the book, in reality, there are countless more.
-In particular, whenever a new technical field moves from analogue to digital, the rate of innovation and performance tends to move from linear to exponential, and more exponential phenomena pop up.
-By the way, there is a lot of this amazing progress that official calculations of GDP growth do not capture.
+An increasing number of technologies exhibit exponential or hyper-exponential growth.
+This includes, for instance, the sequencing and synthesising of DNA, global growth in the number of IoT devices, the amount of digital data produced and stored, the amount and speed of bandwidth available, the global OLED screen area output, the number of usable radio frequencies, the performance of LEDs, batteries, hard drives, and the progress in nuclear fusion experiments, etc.

-- Among the most radical changes is the fact that we can now programme biology.
+- Among the most radical changes is the degree to which we can now programme biology.

-We very recently began to learn how to code life with great precision.
-With this technology we can eliminate existing species (specicide), make extinct species reappear (de-extinction), change species and create new ones en masse.
-And we can also re-code our own species, and there is no doubt we will.
-Increasingly, we will also code cells as if they are robots at our service so that they can perform magic for us.
+We can now code and re-code life with ever greater precision.
+With these technologies we can eliminate existing species (specicide), make extinct species reappear (de-extinction), change species, and create new ones.
+We can also re-code our own species to remedy an increasing number of diseases, and we can soon partially reset the human aging process.
+Increasingly, we are also re-coding cells to make them produce pharmaceuticals, food, materials and more, as if they are self-replicating robots at our service.
 In short; we are the new programmers, and nature is our new computer.

 - AI and quantum computers will lead to recursive superintelligence.

-In an increasing number of disciplines, computers beat the human mind, and increasingly this includes areas involving intuition.
-In this context, AI plays a huge role.
-Furthermore, quantum computers are on the verge of breaking through with powers to tackle certain kinds of calculations billions of times faster than the fastest supercomputers today – including, by the way, hacking a lot of standard encryption.
-All of this will have wide implications, but perhaps the biggest is that computers will become increasingly brilliant at formulating scientific hypothesis and writing software, and soon even better than any humans, which will stimulate run-away scientific discovery and technical innovation.
+In an ever-growing number of disciplines, computers beat the human mind, and increasingly this includes areas involving intuition.
+In this context, AI – supported by IoT and Big Data - plays a huge role.
+Furthermore, quantum computers are on the verge of breaking through with powers to tackle certain kinds of calculations billions of times faster than the fastest supercomputers today.
+All of this will have wide implications, but perhaps the biggest is that computers will become increasingly brilliant at formulating scientific hypothesis and writing software, which will stimulate run-away scientific discovery and technical innovation.

 - We will never run out of resources.

 The ultimate resource is innovation, and since this is not running out but rather evolving exponentially, the expectation that we will soon run out of resources will remain an unrealistic fear, as it has already been for centuries.
-Indeed, over the last 200 years, the real prices of all main categories of commodities have declined substantially and rather consistently.
+Indeed, over the last 200 years, the real prices of all main categories of commodities have declined substantially and rather consistently, and according to the Simon Abundance Index, the global affordability of commodities doubles every 18 years.
 This happens because of innovative (1) synthetisation, (2) compression, (3) virtualisation, (4) recycling, (5) sharing and (6) substitution.
 Oddly, since our ultimate resource is innovation, the more people we are on Earth, the faster the rate of innovation – and the greater the abundance of resources per capita.
-In the future, this increased abundance will play out through, for example, the launch of new super-materials, smart genetic engineering, synthetic meat, vertical farming and new nuclear energy, including perhaps the use of thorium plus nuclear fusion.
+In the future, this increased abundance will play out through, for example, the launch of new super-materials, smart genetic engineering, synthetic meat, cultured meat, vertical farming and new nuclear energy, including perhaps the use of thorium plus nuclear fusion.

-- Environmental problems will not be solved through light or dark environmentalism However, bright environmentalism (growth, wealth and innovation) will eventually do the jobs.
+- Environmental- and resource-based challenges will not be solved through light or dark environmentalism.
+However, bright environmentalism (more growth, wealth and innovation) will eventually do the jobs.

-Experience tells us that the introduction of new and smarter technologies almost without exception resolve environmentally unsustainable practices, and that, overwhelmingly, these technologies are developed and first deployed in the richest of nations.
-Furthermore, the most efficient birth control is growing wealth.
-For this reason, we cannot solve environmental challenges by limiting growth, wealth or consumption.
-On the contrary.
-The way forward lies in more growth, wealth and innovation.
-Fortunately, a myriad of exceptional technologies to address environmental challenges are either rolling out or in the pipeline.
+Experience tells us that the introduction of new and smarter technologies almost without exception resolve unsustainable practices, and that, overwhelmingly, these technologies are developed and first deployed in the richest of nations.
+Furthermore, the most efficient birth control is increased wealth.
+For these reasons, we cannot solve environmental and resource-related challenges by limiting growth, wealth or consumption.
+On the contrary; the way forward lies in more growth, more wealth and thus more innovation and less children.
+Fortunately, a myriad of exceptional technologies to address sustainability challenges are either rolling out or in the pipeline.

 - Labour markets are turning Maslow’s Hierarchy of Needs upside down.